-AGENCY: Federal Aviation Administration (FAA), Transportation (DOT).

-ACTION: Final special conditions.
+AGENCY: Federal Aviation Administration (FAA), DOT.
+ACTION: Notice of proposed special conditions.

-SUMMARY: These special conditions are issued for The Boeing Company (Boeing) Model 787-10 series airplanes.
+SUMMARY: This action proposes special conditions for The Boeing Company (Boeing) Model 787-10 series airplanes.
 These airplanes will have a novel or unusual design feature when compared to the state of technology envisioned in the airworthiness standards for transport category airplanes.
 This design feature is single-occupant oblique seats equipped with pretensioner restraint systems.
 The applicable airworthiness regulations do not contain adequate or appropriate safety standards for this design feature.
-These special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to that established by the existing airworthiness standards.
+These proposed special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to that established by the existing airworthiness standards.
+DATES: Send comments on or before April 16, 2020.

-DATES: Effective August 10, 2020.